kailash-manasarovar/statement/docs/timeline/2024/may.md

 - Is it Aziz?
 - They do have the same Oxbridge accent.
 - I like Ben.
-- Ben leaves the company soon after Bali, hurriedly, just like a couple of the others do, notably Alicia and the Aussie guy who Gabriel instructed to make me look incompetent.
+- Ben leaves the company soon after Bali, hurriedly, just like a couple of the others do, notably Alicia and the Aussie guy, Jarrod Watts, who Gabriel instructed to make me look incompetent.

 #### Ajay, Alicia, and mushroom-man perform a military coup on my job